-- If the consumer withdraws after first having explicitly requested that the provision of the service or the supply of gas, water or electricity are not put up for sale in a limited volume or certain quantity starts during the withdrawal period, the consumer is the company amount payable in proportion to that part of the undertaking that is fulfilled by the operator at the time of withdrawal, compared to the full performance of the obligation.
+- If the consumer withdraws after first having explicitly requested that the provision of the service or the supply of gas, water or electricity are not put up for sale in a limited volume or certain quantity starts during the withdrawal period, the consumer is the trader amount payable in proportion to that part of the undertaking that is fulfilled by the operator at the time of withdrawal, compared to the full performance of the obligation.

 - The consumer shall bear no cost for the performance of services or the supply of water, gas or electricity, not put up for sale in a limited volume or quantity, or supply of district heating, if:

-- the business consumer statutory information about the right of withdrawal, the allowance for revocation or the model withdrawal form has not been supplied or;
+- the business consumer statutory information about the right of withdrawal, the allowance for revocation or the model withdrawal form has not been supplied; or

 - The consumer shall bear no cost for the full or partial delivery of undelivered on a tangible medium digital content if:

-- They have not explicitly agreed to begin the fulfillment of the agreement before the end of the waiting period prior to its delivery;
+- they have not explicitly agreed to begin the fulfillment of the agreement before the end of the waiting period prior to its delivery;

 - the trader has failed to confirm this statement by the consumer.